DarekGit/neural_style/README.md

 following paper [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) by Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge.
 The code is based on Justin Johnson's [Neural-Style](https://github.com/jcjohnson/neural-style).

-The code was adopted to perform easly in  Colab framework.
+The code was adopted to perform easy in  Colab framework.
 Weight normalization was fixed and implemented in Losses backwards.
 Set of parameters was created in the module for easy usage as well auto manager of results directories helps to compare progress of modified images.

 To start you can download [notebook](neural_style.ipynb).